About the Bureau

 - Opportunities for adults to learn basic technology skills or pre-requisites for specific training programs.

 Many adults need better basic skills for success at home and work

 The national Adult Literacy Survey studied literacy levels of Americans on real-life tasks like addressing an envelope and reading a street map.
 The Survey placed people on one of five literacy levels.

-- New Hampshire adults did better than the national average, BUT more than 295,000 people scored at the lowest 2 literacy levels.
+- New Hampshire adults scored better than the national average, but more than 295,000 people scored at the lowest literacy levels (level 1 and 2).

-- 12% of NH adults were at Literacy Level 1, needing a lot of improvement.
+- 12% of New Hampshire adults scored at literacy level 1, needing a lot of improvement.

-- 25% were at Literacy Level 2, needing some improvement.
+- 25% of New Hampshire adults scored at literacy level 2, needing some improvement.

 Many adults lack a high school diploma